Connor-Galloway/Active-Directory-and-SolarWinds-SIEM-Lab/AD-Setup.md

 Why full GUI?
 DC02 is intentionally deployed as a Windows Server 2022 Desktop Experience to:

--Visual access to AD tools
+-Give visual access to AD tools

--Fallback management interface if RSAT fails
+-Provide fallback management interface if RSAT fails

 -Simulate real world environments with a mix of Core and GUI DCs

--Easier troubleshooting and management
+-Have easier troubleshooting and management

 Configuration: